We look at how employers can focus on supporting employees who need greater flexibility in their lives.

 It’s a wonderful time when people settle down to start a family.
 But all too often, their initial concern is how they will make ends meet.
 Will their employers be supportive once they announce their impending parenthood?

 The fact is, mums are often employed before they have their children.
 Yet the companies who fail to encourage them to return are the real losers.

 Promote Your Job Flexibility

-You’d be surprised to hear we’re still having this conversation as we approach 2020, but that’s the truth.
+You’d be surprised to hear we’re still having this conversation, but that’s the truth.
 It’s been great to see Mother Pukka campaigning for flex for all, but when we looked at the government’s new job site, the majority of roles don’t quite fit the bill, they’re largely for shift and unskilled work.
 At the very least, these roles don’t measure up to the expectations that many graduates will have of continuing their professional careers post childbirth.